Comparison of Corrections Programs in New York City

 Middlesex County College

-The Historical and Social Sciences department at Middlesex County College (MCC) offers educational and career opportunities in several different areas.
-Programs of study include political science, history, social and rehabilitative services, sociology and philosophy.
+The History and Social Science department at Middlesex County College (MCC) offers educational and career opportunities in several different areas.
+Programs of study include political science, history, social services, sociology and philosophy.
 Students can also enroll in a certificate or associate's degree program in correction administration.

 Certificate in Correction Administration